What does a Lead Technician do?

 How to become a Lead Technician?

-Here are five steps to becoming a Lead Technician:
+Here are five key steps to guide someone on this path:

 How long does it take to become a Lead Technician?